-Financial resolutions are easy

-to make but harder to stick with.
+Financial resolutions are easy to make but harder to stick with.

-The starting point for saving

-money and paying off debt is to

-work out where your money is

-going.
-Use a free app like ASIC's

-TrackMySpend to record your

-daily expenses and track spend-
+The starting point for saving money and paying off debt is to work out where your money is going.
+Use a free app like ASIC's TrackMySpend to record your daily expenses and track spending by categories.

-There are now countless

-online-based budget planners

-and calculators that have done

-the hard work for you.
-Free

-tools include Pocketbook,

-Mint, ASIC's budget planner,

-Microsoft's Personal Budget

-Doc's Simple Budget Planner.

-yourself you want to try and

-save more money if you don't

-have a concrete goal to work

-towards.
-Decide on a specific

-thing you want to save for and

-work backwards from this goal

-need to save every week to get
+There are now countless online-based budget planners and calculators that have done the hard work for you.
+Free tools include Pocketbook, Mint, ASIC's budget planner, Microsoft's Personal Budget WorkSheet template and Google Doc's Simple Budget Planner.

+There's no point in telling yourself you want to try and save more money if you don't have a concrete goal to work towards.
+Decide on a specific thing you want to save for and work backwards from this goal by finding out how much you need to save every week to get
-Are you tired of hearing

-about money saving tips like

-cutting back on convenience

-food, bringing lunch to work?

-instant savings.
-The same goes for reviewing any ongoing bills: gas; water; home loan; internet;
+Are you tired of hearing about money saving tips like cutting back on convenience food, bringing lunch to work?
+Choosing a less expensive electricity supplier may bring instant savings.
+The same goes for reviewing any ongoing bills: gas; water; home loan; internet; credit cards; life insurance; superannuation; and insurance.